bnjenner/Nord-Lab-Data-Transfer/README.md

 a specific set of tasks defined by the needs of the Nord Lab at UC Davis and their system infrastructure.
-Please familarize yourself with the following programs as well as the functionality of Rclone before using these scripts.
+Please familarize yourself with the following programs as well as the syntax and usage of Rclone before using these scripts.

 For questions of comments, PLEASE contact